Welcome to our internship FAQ page! Here you’ll find the answers to all of your burning questions about Brink’s seasonal internships.

 As a vital part of Brink’s mission to elevate new and underrepresented voices in the publishing arena, our internship is aimed at bringing diverse experiences to the literary table.
 Interns from all walks of life will contribute to an organization that enacts positive social change daily.

-Over the course of twelve weeks, we educate five promising interns who will learn about all levels of surviving in the industry.
-The first eight weeks of the internship include an intensive training program with our professional editorial staff.
+Over the course of fifteen weeks, we educate five promising interns who will learn about all levels of surviving in the industry.
+The first half of the internship includes an intensive training program with our professional editorial staff.
 Interns learn how to coach writers from first drafts to polished publications.
-For the remaining four weeks, interns will have the opportunity to work as independent Junior Editors.
+For the remaining half of the internship, interns will have the opportunity to work as independent Junior Editors.

 Interns will also work with our publishing department to develop writing samples and will be directed toward the tasks best suited to their writing abilities.
 This can include writing book reviews, conducting author interviews, contributing to the resource center, and other tasks.

 Additionally, interns will develop outreach and marketing skills, gaining experience in industry correspondence, writing for social media, and completing other vital tasks that contribute to Brink’s international reach.
 Interns will also practice the basics of book and magazine production in InDesign.

 Every Brink intern is given a small stipend of $300.